ansible/ansible-builder/docs/collection_metadata.rst

 Collection-level dependencies
 =============================

-When Ansible Builder installs Collections into an execution environment, it also installs the dependencies listed by each Collection on Galaxy.
+When Ansible Builder installs collections into an execution environment, it also installs the dependencies listed by each collection on Galaxy.

 For Ansible Builder to find and install collection dependencies, those dependencies must be defined in one of these files: